emanueledepaola/snake-autoplay/README.md

     git checkout docker-workspace
     pip install -e $PWD

-At this point, go back to the root repo and navigate to the snake version you want to run, for instance the standard one:
+Now go back to the root repo and navigate to the snake version you want to run, for instance the standard one:

     cd ../snake-autoplay/
     cd std/